bioconda/bioconda-recipes/docs/source/index.rst

 in the defaults channel.
 Bioconda is one such channel specializing in bioinformatics software.

 When using Bioconda please **cite our article** `Grüning, Björn, Ryan Dale, Andreas Sjödin, Brad A. Chapman, Jillian Rowe, Christopher H. Tomkins-Tinch, Renan Valieris, the Bioconda Team, and Johannes Köster.
 2018.
 "Bioconda: Sustainable and Comprehensive Software Distribution for the Life Sciences".
-Nature Methods, July. <https://doi.org/10.1038/s41592-018-0046-7>.`_.
+Nature Methods, 2018 <https://doi.org/10.1038/s41592-018-0046-7>`_.

 Bioconda has been acknowledged by NATURE in their `technology blog <http://blogs.nature.com/naturejobs/2017/11/03/techblog-bioconda-promises-to-ease-bioinformatics-software-installation-woes/>`_.